 Indoor Sowing: Year Round.

-Direct Sowing: Spring and Summer.
+Direct Sowing: Early Spring and Autumn.

 - It grows best in moist, rich, well-drained soil or well-rotted compost.

-- Can be grown full sun or partial shade.
+- Best grown in partial shade.

 - Plants must be kept moist during dry periods.

-- Seeds will germinate in about 14 days at 7°C.
+- Seeds will germinate in about 14 days at 7 – 15°C.

 - Thin the seedlings, leaving about 10 cm between the plants.